21 Panel data

 8 International GEOREG 5715.
 BUSSEG

 Focusing on this case perhaps help us to understand the disclosure decision faced by AMD.
-Even if AMD had not disclosed the identity of its largest customer, it perhaps would have been easy to infer that “Customer #1” was indeed HP, as HP was the largest personal computer manufacturer at the time.4
+Even if AMD had not disclosed the identity of its largest customer, it perhaps would have been easy to infer that “Customer #1” was indeed HP, as HP was the largest personal computer manufacturer at the time.5

-, which is part of the farr
+considered to be non-disclosures and is part of the farr

 undisclosed_names